mithunpaul08/mean-teacher/pytorch/README.md

     - found that he was loading w2v where as i was loading glove. smh
     - update: never mind. he is also using glove. he just names it function w2v. however, i checked the harvard code. they use glove only to create hdf5
+- print parameters in both libowen and meanteacher arch
+    - done. both of them have 14+2=16 parameters

 # Todo :
-- print parameters

 - find embedding value of same word in both libowen and your code
 - compare line by line libowen vs my code
     - done until line 77 in libowen's `train_baseline_snli.py`
-- where is he using the glove embedding size? w
+- where is he using the glove embedding size?
     - ideally specifying embedding size must be done in hdf5 file creation
 - is he doing gigaword normalization in harvard code for hdfs?
+- will doing normalization change accuracy value?
 - are you updating he is not
 	- is he doing drop out
 	- is he handling low frequency words